Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable3.md

 ## Using the DFRobot LCD Interface (P)

 First, you'll need to demonstrate that you can take advantage of some of the basic features of the DFRobot LCD necessary for creating a useful user interface.
 Before attempting to use the LCD, make sure the Adafruit motor hat is either off of the Pi, or its `I2C` address has been changed by creating a solder bridge on the `A0` jumper, otherwise the LCD will not be able to communicate with the Pi.
+This is clearly described in Deliverable 4.
+For now don't have the Motorhat and the DFRobot LCD both on the PI at the same time.

 **P**: To demonstrate grasp of how to set up and use the LCD and its buttons, create a program which displays an integer starting at 0 on the LCD.
 Whenever the top LCD button is pressed, the number increments by 1 and whenever the bottom LCD button is pressed, the number decrements by 1.